Edmund de Waal

 A hymn to writers in exile — The Economist

-A temporary pavilion, designed as a place of dialogue and contemplation, where visitors are encouraged to sit and read a collection of over 2,000 books by writers who have experienced exile from across the world.
-Almost all the books are translations, exploring the idea of language as migration.
-The library is free to visit and can also be explored via an online catalogue, linked below.
+From Venice, to Dresden and then London, Edmund de Waal’s library of exile made its final stop at the British Museum in the spring of 2020.
+A temporary pavilion, designed as a place of dialogue and contemplation, where visitors were encouraged to sit and read from a collection of over 2,000 books by writers who have experienced exile from across the world.
+Almost all the books were translations, exploring the idea of language as migration.
+The library was free to visit and can still be explored via an online catalogue.

 More information